The Episcopal Church And Addiction Principles

 - “Witness to Christ’s unfailing mercy by welcoming unchurched members of Alcoholics Anonymous and other recovery programs into an Episcopal faith community.”

 - “Raise the awareness of clergy and other leaders about the disease of addiction and the redemption and grace found in recovery.”

 - “Strengthen recovery Episcopalians in the work of their recovery and help proclaim the Gospel in the world and carry their recovery into the Church.”

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Many of the ideas espoused by the Episcopal church ring true throughout the field of addiction and recovery.
-Addiction is a curable disease and a big part of the cure is support from others.
-It may seem more comfortable to try and address the issue alone, but detoxing and recovering alone is always more dangerous.
+Addiction is a treatable disease and a big part of the treatment is support from others.
+It may seem more comfortable to attempt to quit using alcohol and drugs alone, but detoxing and recovering alone is always more dangerous and often leads to the return to use of substances.
 If substance use disorders are part of your life, reach out to a treatment provider today.
 Quality care is available for you or someone you love.